-Dactyliomancy is the use of jewellery, usually rings, dangling from a thread to find treasure or a missing person.
+Dactyliomancy is the use of jewellery, usually rings, dangling from a thread, to find treasure or a missing person.
 This started in Ancient Egypt and is still practiced today all over the world.
+Metal detectors work better.

 Fortune Cookies don't offer a lot of predictions.
 As The Los Angeles Times notes, they dish up “aphorisms, or silly clichés, or small pieces of lame advice.”
 Example: “Something noodle is about to happy.”

 Gyromancy.
 A person spins around in a circle of letters, where they fall down from dizziness picks out a letter.
 They keep doing this until they spell out a prognostication.
 The same effect can be achieved by a night in a bar.

 Hydromancy is divination by studying water ripples, waves, colour, and sounds.
 Not a lot of use in a desert.

 Ifa divination is a system used by the Yoruba people of West Africa.
 Instructions on important matters are believed to come from a deity of great wisdom.

 Jiaobei.
 This is practiced in traditional Chinese religion.
 The answer to a question is given by throwing two crescent-shaped wooden blocks, called moon blocks, onto the ground.
 The answer, yes or no, depends on how the blocks fall.
 The gods, it seems, determine the result.